Presidential Fellows Program (PFP)

 - Exhibit a discernable commitment to diversity and inclusion.

 All applicants must be nominated by an academic dean, a member of the Executive Committee, or the president of the Faculty Senate.
 Nominators may choose their own process to select nominees.

 - A one-page cover letter from the nominator(s) supporting the nomination.

 - A personal statement (1-2 pages, approx. 1,000 words) from the nominee that outlines

 - The anticipated way in which the program will impact the nominee’s professional development and ability to assume a leadership role at CCSU.

 - The proposed projects the nominee hopes to implement as a Fellow.

 Members of the Executive Committee and the president of the Faculty Senate will review the applications.
 President Toro will make the final decision on the class of Fellows based on the applications, input from the Screening Committee and the Executive Committee, and interviews with the finalists.

-Nominations must be submitted to Dr. John Tully, the Interim Vice President for Student Affairs, by May 5, 2021.
-You can direct any questions to him at email@example.com, or at 860-832-1608.
+Nominations must be submitted to Dr. Beth Merenstein, the Interim Associate Vice President for Community Engagement and Experiential Learning, by March 20.
+You can direct any questions to her at firstname.lastname@example.org or at 860.832.3174.